cda-tum/mqt-ddsim/docs/source/Installation.rst

 In most practical cases (under 64-bit Linux, MacOS, and Windows), this requires no compilation and merely downloads and installs a platform-specific pre-built wheel.

-However, in order to get the best performance out of QCEC and enable platform-specific compiler optimizations that cannot be enabled on portable wheels, it is recommended to build the package from source via:
+However, in order to get the best performance out of DDSIM and enable platform-specific compiler optimizations that cannot be enabled on portable wheels, it is recommended to build the package from source via:

     .. code-block:: console